Please provide your zip code to see plans in your area.

 If you have a health savings account (HSA), know that you can withdraw tax-free money from the account and use it to pay your premiums for Medicare Parts A, B, C, and D (but not Medigap premiums).
 This is an alternative to deducting your premiums on your tax return, since you can’t do both.
 (If you use tax-free HSA funds to pay the premiums, you can’t also deduct them as that would be double-dipping.)
 But it’s something to keep in mind if you would otherwise have to use after-tax money (without an option to deduct it on your tax return) to cover your Medicare premiums.

 You can’t continue to contribute to your HSA after you’re enrolled in Medicare, but you can continue to withdraw funds from your HSA.
 As long as you use them for a qualified medical expense, which includes premiums for Medicare Parts A, B, C, and D, you don’t have to pay taxes on the money.
-(Note that other types of health insurance premiums generally cannot be paid for with tax-free HSA money.)
+(Note that other types of health insurance premiums cannot be paid for with tax-free HSA money, unless you’re receiving unemployment benefits or enrolled in COBRA coverage.)

 “It’s pretty prudent to get some good tax guidance, particularly in the startup years, to make sure you’ve identified most if not all the tax benefits,” says Steber.
 “Those benefits can really jump-start your savings, they can help preserve retirement income, and put a lot of income on your bottom line if you know where to look.”